 - A map that’s easy for customers to share

 So that’s exactly what we created.
-As of this Monday we offered our customers the chance to publicise a beautiful animated map, and gave a unique shareable URL to them:
+We offered our customers the chance to publicise a beautiful animated map, and gave a unique shareable URL to them:

 A worse “map” does a better job